Email Marketing Automation (Beginner’s Guide)

 Email Marketing Software

-Here are 3 (actually 4) essential email marketing software we will discuss…
+Here is 3 (actually 4) essential email marketing software we will discuss…

 Let’s begin exploring some of the best email marketing software, services, and platforms to help build email marketing lists…

 In recent years, LeadPages has surged to the front of name recognition in the area of email marketing software.
 If you haven’t heard it proclaimed before, the money is on the list.
 I’m talking about the email list.